-Existing supply chain management practices consist primarily of static interactions between established partners [4].
-As the Internet helps mediate an increasing number of supply chain transactions, there is a growing interest in investigating the potential for exploring the potential benefits of more dynamic supply chain practices [1, 12].
-The Supply Chain Trading Agent Competition (TAC SCM) was designed to explore approaches to dynamic supply chain trading.
+Existing supply chain management practices consist primarily of static interactions between established partners [5].
+As the Internet helps mediate an increasing number of supply chain transactions, there is a growing interest in investigating the benefits of more dynamic supply chain practices [2, 13], such as those involving automated software agents.
+The Supply Chain Trading Agent Competition (TAC SCM) was designed to explore such approaches to dynamic supply chain trading.
 TAC SCM pits against one another trading agents developed by teams from around the world.
 Each agent is responsible for running the procurement, planning and bidding operations of a PC assembly company, while competing with others for both customer orders and supplies under varying market conditions.
 Specifically, the game features a number of different types of computers, each requiring different sets of components that can be procured from multiple suppliers.
 Agents make money by selling and delivering finished PCs to customers.
 Supplier and customer market conditions stochastically change over time and from one game to another to ensure that agents are tested across a broad range of representative situations.

-This paper presents Carnegie Mellon University's 2005 TAC SCM entry, the CMieux supply chain trading agent.
-CMieux's architecture departs markedly from traditional Enterprise Resource Planning architectures and commercially-available supply chain management solutions through its emphasis on tight coordination between supply chain bidding, procurement and planning.
-Through this coordination, our trading agent is capable of adapting rapdily to changing market conditions and outperform its competitors.
+This paper presents Carnegie Mellon University's 2005 TAC SCM entry, the CMieux automated supply chain trading agent.
+CMieux's architecture departs markedly from traditional Enterprise Resource Planning architectures and commercially-available supply chain management solutions due to its emphasis on tight coordination between supply chain bidding, procurement and planning.
+Through this coordination, our trading agent is capable of adapting rapidly to changing market conditions to outperform its competitors.
 In particular, we present empirical results based on 200 games involving agents entered by 25 different teams during what can be seen as the most competitive phase of the 2005 tournament.
 Not only did CMieux perform among the top five agents, it significantly outperformed these agents in procurement while matching their bidding performance.
+We also present results from 40 simulated exhibition games against the top five publicly available agent binaries.
+The results of these games show that CMieux has significantly better average overall performance than any of the public agents in this setting.

 The remainder of this paper is organized as follows.
 Section 2 summarizes the TAC SCM environment, and highlights the features and challenges from a planning and scheduling perspective.
 Section 3 presents an overview of CMieux and a detailed description of its underlying modules.
-Sections 4 and 5 present empirical results and concluding remarks.
+Section 4 presents empirical results.
+Section 5 briefly discusses the changes that were made to CMieux in preparation for the 2007 tournament where it was one of the finalists.
+Finally in Section 6 we give a few concluding remarks and directions for future work.